nihalshx/JobShell/DEPLOY_INSTRUCTIONS.md

 4. **Analytics**: Add usage tracking if desired
 5. **Backup**: Regular database backups if you add persistence

-Enjoy your deployed Swelist Web Terminal! 🎯
+Enjoy your deployed JobShell terminal! 🎯